OctopusDeploy/blog/blog/2021-04/octopus-now-cna/index.md

 ![Octopus on shield to represent security](blogimage-security.png)

-In February 2021 we announced our dedicated [security advisories](https://octopus.com/blog/security-advisories) page.
+In February 2021, we announced our dedicated [security advisories](https://octopus.com/blog/security-advisories) page.
 Following that, we are now a CVE Numbering Authority (CNA).
-This authorises Octopus Deploy to assign CVE IDs to vulnerabilities within our scope.
+This authorizes Octopus Deploy to assign CVE IDs to vulnerabilities within the scope of Octopus Deploy.

-## Why did we become a CNA?

-As we mature our security practices, we want to simplify our CVE process.
-This ensures that when we release information about vulnerabilities, we're certain the CVE ID and the accompanying security advisory are released at the same time.

-This is important to us, so our customers have all the information they need to confirm their Octopus installations are secure.

 ## What is CVE?